Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Introduction

-where $X_{(1)} \le \ldots \le X_{(n)}$ are the order statistics of the unsorted sample $X_1, \ldots, X_n$.
-A closely related problem is the computation of one-sided non-crossing probabilities for the empirical cumulative distribution function (CDF).
-Given a function $b:[0,1] \to \mathbb{R}$, this is the probability that
+A closely related problem, that is also covered by our algorithm, is the computation of one-sided non-crossing probabilities for the empirical cumulative distribution function (eCDF).
+Given a function $b:[0,1] \to \mathbb{R}$, this is the probability that $b(t)$ bounds the empirical CDF from below,